DataDog/documentation/content/en/real_user_monitoring/browser/data_collected.md

 The RUM Browser SDK generates events that have associated metrics and attributes.
 Every RUM event has all of the [default attributes](#default-attributes), for example, the URL of the page (`view.url`) and user information such as their device type (`device.type`) and their country (`geo.country`).

 There are additional [metrics and attributes that are specific to a given event type](#event-specific-metrics-and-attributes).
-For example, the metric `view.loading_time` is associated with "view" events and the attribute `resource.method` is associated with "resource" events.
+For example, the `view.loading_time` metric is associated with view events and the `resource.method` attribute is associated with resource events.

 | Event Type     | Retention | Description                                                                                                                                                                                                                                                   |
 |----------------|-----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|